nuryase/ferry/README.md

 $ flask --app ferry run
 ``````

+# Recommendations
+Recommendations can be made while posting.

 When making a log, ```title``` refers to the post title.

 ```artist``` refers to the name of the artist you want to recieve recommendations for.

 ```genres``` refers to the genres you want the recommendations to focus on.

 ```track``` refers to the name of the track you want to recieve recommendations for.

 The user can have a total of 5 inputs from artist, genres, and track combined.